Free Mexico Travel Guide and Travel Information

 In downtown Valladolid, you can find the cathedral of San Gervacio located in the main square of the city.

-Located a couple of blocks from the heart of the city is the Cenote Zaci, a landscaped freshwater cenote or underground sinkhole in which you can access the inside and explore its cave.
-There is also a restaurant in the premises of the Cenote Zaci and artisans selling handcrafts.
+The Cenote Zaci is located a couple of blocks from the center of Valladolid.
+This freshwater cenote or underground sinkhole is where you can access the inside and explore its cave.
+There is also a restaurant and artisans selling handicrafts.

 Valladolid is a popular base for visiting nearby major Mayan ruins such as Chichen Itza and Ek’ Balam, as well as Cenote Ik Kilso.